 A shower or sink with standing water or water around the base of your toilets also indicates a severe clog.
 Ignoring clogs will lead to more serious problems in the long run.
 Call a licensed plumber immediately if you notice standing water in your drainage pipes to clear your piping system and get the water flowing again.

 Contact the Drain Cleaning Professionals

 Working with a drain cleaning expert is one of the best and easiest ways to keep your drainage system sparkling clean and running freely.
 It’ll also keep your home’s plumbing system running effectively and help you save money on frequent repairs.
-If you’re experiencing any of the issues above, contact our experienced team of plumbers at John Henry's Plumbing, Heating, and Air.
+If you’re experiencing any of the issues above, contact our experienced team of plumbers at John Henry's Plumbing, Heating, Air, and Electrical.
 These professionals have the necessary expertise, equipment, and tools to locate and clear drain blockages.